aurelio-amerio/techytok/_posts/2019-11-18-lesson-control-flows.md

 end
 ```

 While blocks can access and change the values of variables in the scope of the block in which they are defined.
+For more info on variable scope, see [this](https://techytok.com/lesson-variable-scope/) lesson.
 {: .notice--info}

 # Enumerate